What Subconscious Blocks Look Like (In Real Time)

 How “subconscious blocks” get created (quick overview)

-I won’t go too into too much detail here, because I wrote an entire article on how subconscious blocks are formed based on our belief systems (I’ll add a link to that article at the end of this one, if you want to read it), but here are the Coles notes:
+I won’t go into too much detail here, because I wrote an entire article on how subconscious blocks are formed based on our belief systems (I’ll add a link to that article at the end of this one, if you want to read it), but here are the Coles notes:

 Essentially, over the course of our lives, trauma, conditioning, and really intense emotional experiences take place, and these experiences end up forming a kind of “map” of associations within us at a subconscious level.
 Our subconscious mind then uses this map to understand and navigate the world around us.